 - Five-dollar gift cards to popular food locations

-- Cheap headphones or other useful and youth-friendly gear
+- Headphones or other youth-friendly gear

 - Coupons for free fries or coffee from nearby locations